AromaKitsune/aromakitsune.github.io/pages/Wii-U-Custom-System-Fonts.md

 - Paper Mario: Color Splash
 - Paper Mario: The Origami King
 - <a href="https://www.mariowiki.com/List_of_fonts#Pop_Joy" target="_blank">
-  Complete list of Mario related games using this font</a>
+  Complete list of Super Mario games using this font</a>

 ### Download Font: